AbhiyantrikTechnology/DentalHub-Android-App/README.md

 ### Set Backend Configuration
 Set `api_url` in `src/main/res/values/strings.xml` to the backend API url.

-## Contributing <Link>
+## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+We encourage you to contribute to DentalHub Android App!
+Please check out the [Contributing to DentalHub Android App guide](https://github.com/AbhiyantrikTechnology/DentalHub-Android-App/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.
+[Join us!](https://groups.google.com/forum/#!forum/dentalhub)

 ## License